-- PRM requires a specific outcome indicator be included in each proposal measuring the sense of safety and well-being of beneficiaries.
-Baseline and end of program surveys should be used to measure the indicator.
-Please see the NGO Guidelines for more details. - o Include specific information on locations of programs and beneficiaries (GPS coordinates highly recommended) to increase PRM's ability to track the impact of PRM funding. - Outline how the NGO will acknowledge PRM funding.
-If an organization believes that publicly acknowledging the receipt of USG funding for a particular PRM-funded program could potentially endanger the lives of the beneficiaries and/or the organization staff, invite suspicion about the organization's motives, or alienate the organization from the population it is trying to help, it must provide a brief explanation in its proposal as to why it should be exempted from this requirement. - O PRM expects each proposal, regardless of sector, to demonstrate protection mainstreaming, including by identifying potential protection risks associated with the program and how they will be mitigated.
+- a.
+In order to be considered a competitive proposal, the proposal narrative and budget detail should include the following information: - Focus on outcome or impact indicators as much as possible.
+At a minimum, each objective should have one outcome or impact indicator.
+Wherever possible, baselines should be established before the start of the program. - Include specific information on locations of programs and beneficiaries (GPS coordinates highly recommended) to increase PRM's ability to track the impact of PRM funding. - Outline how the NGO will acknowledge PRM funding.
+If an organization believes that publicly acknowledging the receipt of USG funding for a particular PRM-funded program could potentially endanger the lives of the beneficiaries and/or the organization staff, invite suspicion about the organization's motives, or alienate the organization from the population it is trying to help, it must provide a brief explanation in its proposal as to why it should be exempted from this requirement. - PRM expects each proposal, regardless of sector, to demonstrate protection mainstreaming, including by identifying potential protection risks associated with the program and how they will be mitigated.
 Assistance activities should mainstream protection by analyzing the protection risks in relation to each specific programming sector.
 An analysis of the risks should inform how assistance is designed to minimize them and maximize protection of beneficiaries.
-Applicants may introduce gender-specific risks in this section but should provide a full analysis in the gender analysis. - o PRM partners must complete a gender analysis in the proposal narrative that briefly explains (1) experiences of men, women, boys, and girls with a focus on the different familial roles, community privileges, and gender dynamics within the target population; (2) associated risks and threats experienced by women, girls, and other vulnerable populations based on their gender; (3) power imbalances and needs that arise based on gender inequalities that exist within the family or community; and (4) proposed responses that will address the above and mitigate any gender differences in access, participation, or decision-making that may be experienced by atrisk groups, particularly women and girls.
-The gender analysis should aim to specify and target specific at-risk sub-populations of women and girls, such as women and girl heads of households, out-of-school girls, women and girls with disabilities, women and girl survivors of violence, married girls, adolescent mothers, as well as people who identify as lesbian, gay, bisexual, transgender, or intersex (LGBTI), and those who are often unaware of and excluded from programs and services and who may be the hardest to reach based on their gender.
+Applicants may introduce gender-specific risks in this section but provide a full analysis in the gender analysis. - PRM partners must complete a gender analysis in the proposal narrative that briefly explains (1) experiences of men, women, boys, and girls with a focus on the different familial roles, community privileges, and gender dynamics within the target population; (2) associated risks and threats experienced by women, girls, and other vulnerable populations based on their gender; (3) power imbalances and needs that arise based on gender inequalities that exist within the family or community; and (4) proposed responses that will address the above and mitigate any gender differences in access, participation, or decision-making that may be experienced by atrisk groups, particularly women and girls.
+The gender analysis should aim to specify and target specific at-risk sub-populations of women and girls, such as women and girl heads of households, out-of-school girls, women and girls with disabilities, women and girl survivors of violence, married girls, adolescent mothers, as well as people who identify as lesbian, gay, bisexual, transgender, queer or intersex (LGBTQI+), and those who are often unaware of and excluded from programs and services and who may be the hardest to reach based on their gender.

-- o The budget should include a specific breakdown of funds being provided by UNHCR, other USG agencies, other donors, and your own organization. - Applicants whose proposals address gender-based violence (GBV) through their programs must estimate the total cost of these activities as a separate line item in their proposed budgets (see PRM's budget template).
-Proposals and budgets must include details of any sub-agreements associated with the programs.
+- The budget should include a specific breakdown of funds being provided by UNHCR, other USG agencies, other donors, and your own organization. - Applicants whose proposals address gender-based violence (GBV) through their programs must estimate the total cost of these activities as a separate line item in their proposed budgets (see PRM's budget template).
+Proposals and budgets must include details of any sub-agreements associated with the programs. - For consortia only, a description of how the partnership will be organized and how lines of authority and decision-making will be managed across all team members and between the lead applicant and associate awardees should be included in the proposal.

-C. Dun and Bradstreet Data Universal Numbering System (DUNS) Number and System for Award Management (SAM)
+D. Dun and Bradstreet Data Universal Numbering System (DUNS) Number and System for Award Management (SAM)